Andrettin/Wyrmsun/readme.txt

 - Units that can upgrade to a better unit type no longer can acquire upgrade abilities (i.e. steelclads no longer can acquire "axe mastery"; instead, they must first upgrade to a thane, and in their next level up they will be able to learn "axe mastery").
 - Added gray-feathered variation for the gryphon (graphics by b_o).
 - Added two new graphic variations for the gryphon rider (graphics by b_o).
+- Added Wyrm (unit graphics by b_o and icon by Leo).
+- The dwarven Scout now moves slightly faster.
+- Animals now eat food items.
+- Added Slime, which functions as fauna for swamp and cave maps (graphics by b_o).
+- Red-haired dwarven axefighter, steelclad and thane graphics updated (by b_o).
+- Added goblin glider (graphics by b_o).

 -----------------------------------------------------------------------
 - 0.1.5c